erdg/learn-picolisp-the-hard-way/ex2_printing_things.md

 : (print "Hello, PicoLisp)
 obegcrki
 pdyt
-kjb   # hits `ctrl-x`
+kjb   # hits 'ctrl-x'

 :
 ```

-Oh snap, He's back!
+Oh snap, we're back!

 **SUPER PRO TIP:** If you ever get disconnected, hit `ctrl-x` to hang up and call back.

 > "Sorry about that, the reception ain't great here.
-Can you print me a couple things for me, followed by a new line?"
+Can you print a couple things for me, followed by a new line?"
 >
 > "For suuurrrreeee."